 Free 10 class passes

 We understand that sometimes people are experiencing a difficult time in their lives physically, mentally and emotionally.
 They may need yoga, but be unable to pay at all or feel that they do not have any energy to offer a work exchange.
 They may also not be categorised as being in a marginalised group.
 Please contact us directly if you are in this category as we may, from time to time, be able to offer free 10 class passes for a small number of individuals who fit the above description.

 Free community yoga courses

 We offer a number of free community yoga courses each year aimed at marginalised groups.
-Please contact us if you are in interested in a place on one of these courses.
-If you work for a charity or social enterprise, please contact us to find out if we can run a yoga course directly for your organisation.
+We run these courses in collaboration with charities and local social enterprises.
+If you work for a charity or social enterprise, please contact us to find out if we can run a free yoga course directly for your organisation.